22f2000894/tds-project-1/README.md

 The most interesting and surprising fact you found after analyzing the the data An actionable recommendation for developers based on your analysis -->

+- **Scraped data from GitHub:** I used GitHub's GraphQL API to fetch data with the help of `pandas` to make csv files and `requests` to make http api requests from  github and 5 usrers at a time with up to 100 repositories.

+- users variable `public_repos` has weak positive correlation with `followers,  following and hireable` and repositories variable `has_projects` has weak negative correlation with `stargazers_count, watchers_count` and posive correlation with `has_wiki`, `watchers_count` has strong negative correlation with `stargazers_count` and most of repositories are using `javascript, Python, Java, and Jupiter Notebook`.

+- Most repositories has no license add license and make it open source and enable has_wiki and has_projects .

+# --------------------------------------------------------------------
+## SCRAP DATA
 - Scraped data from GitHub: Using GitHub's GraphQL API to fetch data about GitHub users located in Hyderabad with more than 50 followers.
 Each user most recently pushed to a repository up to 500 repositories.
 I am using pagination to fetch user first 5 users and each user has first up to 100 repositories.If repositories greater than 100, pagination is used to fetch up to 500 repositories.
-Using pandas to convert to DataFrames and then csv files. `users.csv` contains user details. `repositories.csv` contains repository details for each user. query to scrap data from GitHub given location Hyderabad and followers more than 50
+Using pandas to convert to DataFrames and then csv files. `users.csv` contains user details. `repositories.csv` contains repository details for each user.
+* query to scrap data from GitHub given location Hyderabad and followers more than 50 string Template in python use to substitute $USER_COUNT, $REPO_COUNT, $user_cursor_query, $repo_cursor_query

 ```graphql
     query {
         search(query: "location:Hyderabad followers:>50", type: USER, first: $USER_COUNT $user_cursor_query) {